insight-centre/saffron/README.md

 1. *Corpus Indexing*: Analyses raw text documents in various formats and indexes them for later components
-2. *Term Extraction*: Extracts keyphrase that are the terms of each single document in a collection
+2. *Term Extraction*: Extracts keyphrases that are the terms of each single document in a collection
 3. *Author Consolidation*: Detects and removes name variations from the list of authors of each document